angr/angr-doc/docs/examples.md

 Author: Chris Salls (github: @salls)

-This crackme is 95% solveable with angr, but we did have to overcome some difficulties.
+This crackme is 95% solvable with angr, but we did have to overcome some difficulties.
 The [script](https://github.com/angr/angr-doc/tree/master/examples/mma_simplehash/solve.py) describes the difficulties that were encountered and how we worked around them.
 The binary can be found [here](https://github.com/angr/angr-doc/tree/master/examples/mma_simplehash/simple_hash).